2025–26 FC Utrecht season

-The 2025–26 season is the 56th season in the existence of FC Utrecht and the club's 56th consecutive season in the top flight of Dutch football.
-In addition to the domestic league, FC Utrecht participated in this season's editions of the Eurojackpot KNVB Beker and UEFA Europa League.
+The 2025–26 season was the 56th season in the existence of FC Utrecht and the club's 56th consecutive season in the top flight of Dutch football.
+In addition to the domestic league, FC Utrecht participated in this season's editions of the KNVB Cup and UEFA Europa League.
+After the regular season of the Eredivisie, the club qualified for the play-offs, which was played for a place in the second qualifying round of the UEFA Conference League.